Az-Net/Proposals/Occult Paradigm.md

+It is important to distinguish between the popular perception of 'magic' as a realm of illusions and supernatural powers and the deeper understanding of 'magick' as a study of subjectivity and the manipulation of consciousness.

+While there are certainly elements of magick that fall into the realm of performance and illusion, true magick goes beyond trickery or the attainment of fantastical abilities.
+It delves into the profound depths of human consciousness, exploring the power of intention, symbolism, and ritual to shape our perceptions and experiences.

+In a sense, magick can be considered the science of subjectivity, complementing the objective study of the physical world through the exploration of the inner realm of consciousness.
+Magick seeks to understand the subjective experiences of individuals and how these experiences shape their interactions with the world around them.

+Through various techniques, such as meditation, visualization, and ritual, magick practitioners aim to cultivate self-awareness, enhance personal power, and influence their subjective experiences.
+This can manifest in various ways, such as improving focus, fostering creativity, or cultivating a sense of peace and well-being.

+Just as science seeks to understand and manipulate the physical world through objective observation and experimentation, magick seeks to understand and manipulate the subjective world through introspection and intention.
+It is a journey of self-discovery, empowering individuals to harness the power of their own consciousness to create positive change in their lives and the world around them.

+It is crucial to approach magick with a respectful and mindful attitude, recognizing the potential for both positive and negative outcomes.
+As with any powerful tool, magick should be used responsibly and ethically, with a focus on personal growth, self-understanding, and the betterment of society.

 Recommend Reading: [Quantum-Material Reality](https://github.com/Az-Net/Proposals/blob/main/Quantum-Material%20Reality.md)

 # The Occult Tradition in Fiction: An explanation of terms Occultists Have Used in Fiction to Hide Their Truths